 ON THIS PAGE: You will find out more about steps to take to help cope with physical, social, and emotional side effects.
-This page includes several links outside of this guide to other sections of this website.
-To see other pages, use the menu.
+Use the menu to see other pages.

 Coping with physical side effects

-Common physical side effects from each treatment option for anal cancer are described within the Treatment Options section.
+Common physical side effects from each treatment option for anal cancer are listed in the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your physical health depend on several factors, including the cancer’s stage, the length and dose of treatment, and your general health.

 Sometimes, physical side effects can last after treatment ends.
 Doctors call these long-term side effects.
 They call side effects that occur months or years after treatment late effects.
 Treating long-term side effects and late effects is an important part of survivorship care.
 Learn more by reading the Follow-up Care section of this guide or talking with your doctor.

 You can have emotional and social effects as well as physical effects after a cancer diagnosis.
 This may include dealing with difficult emotions, such as sadness, anxiety or anger, or managing your stress level.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.